 Typically this is 55-75 characters, it depends on the typeface you use but this can be approximately 30em in CSS.

 To avoid widows and orphans this means when you have a paragraph or title you avoid short lines of text.
 In the instance of titles it would be to avoid a single word.
 It can be difficult to control on a website, but being aware of it helps.

-It’s considered bad typography because it looks like there is excess white space.
-It’s another thing which can interrupt the flow of reading and balance of a particular area of your design.
+It’s considered bad in terms of typography, because it looks like there is excess white space.
+Excess whitespace can interrupt the flow of reading and balance of a particular area of your design.

 How to fix or prevent?